 CarPlay can tap straight into your Apple Music collection.
 Although the layout isn't a true image of what you're used to seeing on an iPhone, many of the icons are copied straight across and you can navigate through different elements, from basic track selection to speed-scrolling, through an alphabetised list of artists.

 You can even stream Apple's Beats 1 online radio station over a wi-fi or mobile network (remember, data charges may apply).

-The latest version of Maps has reorganized the tabs at the top of the screen slightly ,and you can now preview upcoming tracks so you can skip to the next one should you want.
+The latest version of Music has reorganized the tabs at the top of the screen slightly and you can now preview upcoming tracks so you can skip to the next one should you want.